 Seamless construction is preferred in many critical lines because the pipe is produced without a longitudinal weld seam.
 This supports more uniform wall integrity under internal pressure, thermal cycling and aggressive media exposure.
 In critical process lines, the absence of a weld seam can simplify material review and reduce concerns associated with weld-zone behavior in corrosive service.

-Why Seamless Nickel Alloy Pipe Is Used in Critical Service
+Why Nickel Alloy Seamless Pipe Is Used in Critical Service

 Nickel alloy seamless pipes are commonly selected where corrosion allowance alone is not an adequate design strategy and where failure consequences are high.
 In process industries, the final alloy choice is based on the dominant corrosion mechanism, operating temperature, pressure class, fluid composition, velocity, solids loading and fabrication requirements.